ankandas101/Ostad-Automation-Testing-Assessment/README.md

 > **Note**
 >
 > `performance_glitch_user` intentionally simulates a slow application.
-Therefore, use use increased timeout (60 Second ) while relying on Playwright's auto-waiting mechanisms for only this scenario .
+Therefore, use use increased timeout (90 Second) while relying on Playwright's auto-waiting mechanisms for only this scenario, if it shows timeout error please increase this value .

 ---